Blazemeter/taurus/site/dat/docs/CommandLine.md

 Each tool start creates [artifacts directory](ArtifactsDir.md) under base dir (see `settings.artifacts-dir` command-line option).
 This directory is used to collect all files that were used with execution: configs (except personal), logs, generated scripts and everything else.
 Some of important artifacts are:
  - `bzt.log` - Taurus log, very detailed, great source for troubleshooting the tool
  - `merged.yml` and `merged.json` - configuration how it looks after merging all user's configuration files into one, saved in two formats
- - `effective.yml` and `effective.json` - configuration how it looks after applying defaults, shorthand rules and any othe modifications during execution, saved in two formats.
+ - `effective.yml` and `effective.json` - configuration how it looks after applying defaults, shorthand rules and any other modifications during execution, saved in two formats.
 This is how Taurus sees its configuration instructions and how YAML maps to JSON

 ## Exit codes

 Taurus exit code signifies the way Taurus was ended.

-* _0_ — No problems occured.
+* _0_ — No problems occurred.
 * _1_ — Taurus finished with a generic error (networking, internal Taurus errors)
-* _2_ — Taurus was manually shut down (Ctrl-C by user, process received SIGKILL, etc)
+* _2_ — Taurus was manually shut down (Ctrl-C by user, process received SIGKILL, etc.)
-* _3_ — Taurus was shut down automatically (e.g. Pass/Fail criteria, cloud tests failed, etc)
+* _3_ — Taurus was shut down automatically (e.g. Pass/Fail criteria, cloud tests failed, etc.)

 Notice: Don't interrupt graceful shutdown after hitting `Ctrl+C` once, let the tool finish its cleanup.
 The tool is made to be obedient, so if you will insist on interrupting by pressing `Ctrl+C` for the second time, it will exit immediately.
 This will leave background processes unterminated, remote APIs will not be informed of the interrupt and, with high probability, some puppy or kitten might start crying.
 So let the tool shutdown gracefully, be patient.